microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServiceAppRoleAssignment.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-The `New-EntraServiceAppRoleAssignment` cmdlet assigns a service principal to an application role in Microsoft Entra ID.
+the `New-EntraServiceAppRoleAssignment` cmdlet assigns a service principal to an application role in Microsoft Entra ID.

 For delegated scenarios, the calling user needs at least one of the following Microsoft Entra roles.